I always wondered what it would be like to escape from Robben Island and swim to the shore. Curiosity drowned the cat.

 - Tony Sellmeyer – 25 island crossings.

 At just after 11am we were good to go.
 We made off to the rocks for the dry start.
 The first 100m was probably the worst of the swim.
-To say the water is pretty cold is a gross understatement.
-It takes your breath away.
-Temperatures start at 12 degrees Celsius, decreasing as you go around the rocks.
-You wonder whether you will be able to keep this up for another 3 hours plus.
-I started slowly, not sure how to pace myself for such a long swim.
+Saying the water is cold is a gross understatement.
+It leaves you breathless.
+Temperatures start at 12ºC, decreasing as you go around the rocks.
+I was unsure how to pace myself and started slow but still wondered if I can keep it up for another 3 hours.

-Had we done the island crossing you would have had your support crew right next to you all the time.
-That would have made a huge difference to your morale.
-Now all there was to look forward to, was getting to the next buoy each time.
-And they were difficult to spot, being far apart and disappearing and reappearing with the swell.
+Had we done the island crossing, your support crew would be in sight on your right hand side all the time — which is a huge morale booster.
+But now there was nothing to look forward to, other than aiming for the next lonely buoy each time.
+And they were surprisingly difficult to spot, being far apart and temporarily obscured by the swell.

 The first lap of just over 2kms seemed to continue forever.
-At the start of the second lap you pass the beach and the spectators and you think of how nice it will be in the sun.
-It seems so easy to just turn left and head for the beach.
-But you carry on, still not sure whether this is for you.
+At the start of the second lap you pass the beach and the spectators and you think how warm it would be if you bail to go and lie under the sun.
+But you carry on regardless, still not sure whether this is for you.

-Your calve starts cramping.
+Calve starts cramping.
 Ignore it.
 Continue.
-Until it goes away.
-Only to be substituted with another cramp.
-Nothing in the upper body.
-But quads, calves and hamstrings.
-I was filled with enough Magnesium [to prevent cramps] to have my own spot on the Periodic Table of Elements.
+Hope it goes away.
+But it only gets substituted with a cramp on the other side.
+Nothing in the upper body — just quads, calves and hamstrings.
+I was filled with enough Magnesium (in an attempt to prevent cramps) to have my own spot on the Periodic Table of Elements.
 But it didn’t help.

-Eating and drinking on your own boat would have been easier.
-Now everyone has to share Energade off the supplied support rubber ducks.
-And it is not easy in the rough waters.
-I managed to grab ¾ of a cup of Energade from the support crew and promptly spilled half of it into the ocean before managing a sip, while drifting away from the boat fairly quickly.
+Eating/drinking off your own support boat would have been easier.
+But now everyone shares Energade off the supplied support rubber ducks and it certainly isn’t easy in rough waters.
+I managed to grab ¾ of a cup from the support crew and promptly spill everything into the ocean before managing a sip, while instantly drifting away from the boat.
 It wasn’t worthwhile to swim back to the rubber duck for another attempt at a cup.